RED Mountain Resort, BC, Drops 2nd Promotional Teaser for Canadaโ€™s Newest Lift-Accessed Bike Park

 The highly anticipated opening of RED Mountainโ€™s bike park is almost here.
 Photo Credit: RED Mountain Resort / Ashley Voykin

-Episode One, titled โ€œStanding on the Shoulders of Legends,โ€ is far more than a promotional teaser.
+Episode One, โ€œStanding on the Shoulders of Legends,โ€ is far more than a promotional teaser.
 Itโ€™s a beautifully filmed and soul-stirring tribute to the pioneers and trail-building passion that helped shape mountain biking in the Kootenay Mountains.
 With the theme โ€œItโ€™s hard to know where youโ€™re going if you donโ€™t know where youโ€™ve been,โ€ the video highlights the deep roots of the town of Rosslandโ€™s biking cultureโ€”celebrating the legacy of local athletes, rugged trails, and a community that helped put the region on the global mountain biking map.

-The first phase of the park will include access via the Silverlode Chair, lifting riders 624 vertical feet to the top.
-From there, riders can choose from 12 trails: one green, five blues, and six blacks.
+The parkโ€™s first phase will include access via the Silverlode Chair, lifting riders 624 vertical feet to the top.
+Riders can choose from 12 trails: one green, five blues, and six blacks.
 Base area amenities include a bike shop, rentals, dining, and accommodations, making it a full-service summer destination.
-It is designed to be a place where beginners ride with confidence and veterans can still be humbled.
+It is designed to be a place where beginners ride confidently and veterans can still be humbled.
 It will also be a destination that celebrates progression, offering every rider the chance to grow, push their limits, and have fun, no matter their skill level.

 Red Mountain Bike Park map.
 Photo Credit: RED Mountain Resort